Streaming architecture¶

 directory

 used for the frontends to answer the Let’s Encrypt challenges.
+Finally, it

-Streaming frontend¶
+Streaming frontend

 Streaming frontends are nginx instances as well, with a single HTTPS virtual